planetlabs/client/readme.md

 ## @planet/client

 A JavaScript client for [Planet's imagery API](https://www.planet.com/docs/).
+See the [client API docs](http://planetlabs.github.io/planet-client-js/api/) for detail on using the package.

 ### Installation